leafo/lapis/docs/models.md

 represent column names to be updated.
 The values of the columns are taken from the current values in the instance.

+The return value is the same as the `update` function from `lapis.db`.

 ```lua
 local user = Users:find(1)
 user.login = "uberuser"